ndau/commands/cmd/procmon/README.md

 they fail.

-What's unique about it compared to things like [supervisor](http://supervisord.org/) is that it lets you define processes dependencies, so that when a parent process dies, its child processes can be terminated and re-run after the parent has started.
+What's unique about it compared to things like [supervisor](http://supervisord.org/) is that it lets you define a dependency tree of processes, so that when a parent process dies, its children can be terminated and re-run after the parent has started again.

 It's designed to work when run inside a container.